carpentries-lab/metagenomics-analysis/_episodes/09-diversity-analysis.md

 The rarefaction curves allow us to know if the sampling was exhaustive or not.
 In metagenomics this is equivalent to knowing if the sequencing depth was sufficient

-## Distance between two communities
+## Distance between two metagenomes
-Diversity β measures how different two communities are, either in their composition (diversity) or in the abundance of the organisms that compose it (abundance).
+Diversity β measures how different two or more metagenomes are, either in their composition (diversity) or in the abundance of the organisms that compose it (abundance).
 - Bray-Curtis dissimilarity: Emphasis on abundance.
 Measures the differences from 0 (equal communities) to 1 (different communities)